Mission San Pedro y San Pablo del Tubutama: History

+Felipe Guillén served as resident missionary from 1774 until he was killed by Apache raiders in 1778.
+Francisco Antonio Barbastro oversaw yet another rebuilding in the 1780s.

 The arched entrance reflects the Mudéjar style of Islamic architecture; however, the interior transept is dedicated to the Passion of Christ, and the altarpiece has sculptured instruments of the Passion: crown of thorns, scourge, nails, tongs, ladder, and lances.
 A sculptured serpent crawls beneath an upper niche in the same altarpiece.
 This recess now holds a carved statue replicating Sanctuary of Arantzazu, an image of the Blessed Virgin Mary at Arantzazu in the Basque Country (autonomous community) of northern Spain.